comod/PhpStormRESTControl/README.md

 # PhpStormRESTControl IntelliJ IDEA Plugin & Userscripts
-Jump to a File & Line with by simple Rest-Call
+Jump to a File & Line by simple Rest-Call

 ## What does it do?
 - This plugin creates an internal rest api service you can talk to (examples below)